varshakaturu/EasyDo/README.md

 Ensure you have the following installed:
 - A modern web browser
 - A code editor (VS Code, Sublime, etc.)
-- Git (optional, for version control)
+- Git (optional,for version control)

 ### 🔹 Installation
 1. **Clone the Repository:**